-Steinhardt was sent to the Eastern Front – now Poland and Lithuania – as a soldier in World War I. It was there he encountered Eastern European Jewish culture, which he documented in numerous works.
+Steinhardt was sent to the Eastern Front—now Poland and Lithuania—as a soldier in World War I. It was there that he encountered Eastern European Jewish culture, which he documented in numerous works.
 This experience also led him to discover his own religion.

-In addition, the museum also collects works of Jewish artists who do not deal with religious motifs.
-Their works clearly show that in the first half of the 20th century Jews were a natural part of urban society, from which they were systematically ostracized and which was ultimately taken from them as of 1933.
+In addition, the museum also collects works of Jewish artists that do not address religious motifs.
+Their works clearly show that in the first half of the 20th century, Jews were a natural part of urban society, from which they were systematically ostracized and which was ultimately taken from them beginning in 1933.
 The Jewish Museum collects these works to remind viewers of the multi-faceted German-Jewish art and cultural scene of that period.
 The museum is also dedicated to contemporary Jewish artists.

-One of the art collection‘s major focal areas is painting and graphic art by Frankfurt Jewish artists, primarily from the 1920s.
-These artists shaped the city’ artistic life, although they were later ostracized, persecuted and forced into emigration or murdered by the NS regime.
+One of the art collection's major focal areas is painting and graphic art by Jewish artists of Frankfurt, primarily from the 1920s.
+These artists shaped the city's artistic life, although they were later ostracized, persecuted, and forced into emigration or murdered by the NS regime.
 Works in this category include, for example, pieces by Samson Fritz Schames (1898–1967).
 The Jewish Museum presented an overview of his works for the first time in 1989.

-We are currently working on a set of around 400 drawings by Expressionist artist Erna Pinner (1890-1987) as well as on the life and works of the forgotten Expressionist Rosy Lilienfeld (1896-1942).
-With the help of the Society of Friends and Supporters, a new collection focus was created in recent years, supplementing the collection of the o-called "Lost Generation" of artists.
+We are currently working on a set of around 400 drawings by Expressionist artist Erna Pinner (1890–1987) as well as the life and works of the forgotten Expressionist Rosy Lilienfeld (1896-1942).
+With the help of the Society of our Friends and Patrons, a new collection focus was created in recent years, supplementing the collection of the so-called "Lost Generation" of artists.